Hey, today we’re going to discuss the various types of nuts and bolts and also go over how they work.

 The tapered head is cut unevenly (jagged), and molted lead or sulfur is poured into the taper hole to fill the space between the lead and the stone or the concrete, as the case may be.
 Where great strength is required, four parallel bars or keys are also used.

 The eye bolt, shown in Fig., is commonly used for lifting purposes.
 It is screwed or turned inside a threaded hole on the top of the machine.

 Electric motors and medium and lightweight machinery are equipped with one or more eye-bolt so that they may be readily lifted and moved by an overhead crane.

-A stud is shown in Fig. consist of a plain piece of cylindrical steel which is screwed at both ends.
+A stud shown in Fig. consists of a plain piece of cylindrical steel screwed at both ends.
 It has no head like a bolt.
 The nut-end is threaded for a length slightly more than the thickness of a nut or nuts to be used.

 In order to mack bolt and studs into effective fastenings, the nut is required.
 Nuts are usually in the form of hexagonal or square prisms.
 Besides these, the cylindrical and other form is used in a particular requirement.